jjdblast/bigdata-pipeline_wiki/Environment-Setup.md

 ```

 Notes:
-* The settings above are for the boot2docker VirtualBox Linux VM only - not the Docker Container itself.
+* The settings above are for the boot2docker VirtualBox VM only - not the Docker Container itself.
-* At this point, you have both boot2docker (VirtualBox Linux VM) and docker installed.
+* At this point, you have both boot2docker, VirtualBox, and Docker installed.
 * If you need to change these settings at some point later, you'll need to do the following
 ```
 macosx-laptop$ boot2docker stop